-A Guide to FLVS DBAs: Study Tips & Tricks
+A Guide to FLVS DBAs - Study Tips and Tricks

 I have been a part of FLVS for multiple years now and discussion-based assessments (DBAs) are one of my most dreaded assignments.
 I often find myself writing long-winded notes, watching all the help videos, going to tutoring sessions, using the study guides, and more…I find myself stressing for days prior to the DBA.
 FLVS does provide alternative options like live lesson formats (instead of the phone which strikes anxiety in a lot of students), so don’t hesitate to reach out and ask about these options.